If you have ever wondered what goes into making the most common writing instrument in the world, the ballpoint pen, you are not alone.

-Some materials need to be heated or cooled to a certain temperature to yield the ideal cohesion of materials, in which case the ingredients will be added at specific times and increments.
+If some materials need to reach a certain temperature for ideal cohesion, they add the ingredients at specific times and increments.

 Batch mixers may have automatic controls that release the materials at computerized intervals.
 Computerized batch mixers will also vary mixing times as necessary and inject the right pigments to create whatever color ink is being made.

-Quality control tests are done on each batch of ink in the pen making process to ensure proper ink flow and measure the effectiveness of the ink.
+Before finalizing, quality control tests are done on each batch of ink in the process to ensure proper ink flow and measure the effectiveness of the ink.

 The Plastic Components

 The plastic components of pens are made with PPC pellets (or sometimes powder) that are measured and poured into a hopper.

 Depending on the part being made and the manufacturer, the PPC pellets either move through an extruder or into an injection molder.

 Both extrusion and injection molding have a similar methodology.
 But one of the major differences is that one heats the PPC to the consistency of putty while the other turns the pellets into a liquid.

 For an extruder: the pellets move through a large spiral screw that heats the PPC into a thick putty-like substance.
 Then, the high viscosity mass is pushed into a die where it cools to the desired shape, cut, and expelled.